 Juneau Excursions and Tours: Gastineau Guiding Company

-Enjoy four tours in one!
-This fully guided trip gives you the best of Juneau`s history with an exclusive downtown tour, a ride on an aerial tram with dramatic views, a walk in the timberline wilderness atop Mount Roberts, and some time sampling products made from the rainforest in the Alpine Tea House – Juneau’s peak attraction.
+Enjoy three tours in one!
+This fully guided trip gives you the best of Juneau`s history with a professional guide to lead you and a small group as you enjoy a ride on an aerial tram with dramatic views, a trek in the timberline wilderness atop Mount Roberts, and the opportunity to time sample products made from the rainforest in the cozy Alpine Tea House – Juneau’s peak attraction.

 Nature Center & Mountain Attractions